Everything? to know about external HDD, hard disk drive and Drive Docks.

 From MIGHTY SEAGATE !

 Cute, does no win over function. ( real world matters) and heat is #1.
-The bad casing has not one air vent and will kill dead any 3.5" fast drive quickly.
+The bad casing has not one air vent and will kill dead any 3.5" fast drive quickly. (my old 250GB slow old HDD run cool) so fast is hot as is higher RPM.

 This will overheat my fast 6TB 3.5" HDD to 60ºC fast, so I bored, 10 holes (1/4" bit) on the bottom and 6 on the top and use a vertical base to keep air flowing the correct way) 41C now.
 (20º over ambient)